ehavener/concise/README.md

 ### Introduction
 Concise is a web application for summarizing YouTube videos.
-Concise was developed primarily as an exercise in Java Spring Boot development and as an exercise in applying Transformer language models to solve problems like summarization and machine translation.
-(TODO: goal is fully locally runnable)
+Concise was developed primarily as an exercise in Java and Spring Boot development and also an exercise in applying Transformer language models to solve problems like summarization and machine translation.
+The objective of Concise is to demonstrate the capabilities of consumer hardware in solving NLP tasks.

 ### Features
   - One-Click Summarization: ...